| Accessories |

 - Clearly Identifiable Controls: The large buttons on the OpitmaX Trackball are colour-coded using primary colours with white legends.
 This is intended to meet the needs of a wide range of users, including those who may have limited vision and may not be able to discern the legending.

-- Assisted Access Buttons: All buttons are mounted sub-flush to prevent accidental activation.
+- Assisted Access Buttons: All buttons are recessed into the housing to prevent accidental activation.
 This positioning also serves as an aid to guide fingers directly to the buttons.
 This feature, combined with the wide positioning between buttons, greatly reduces the potential for accidental activation.

 - External Switch Support: Two 1/8" mini phono plug sockets provide for the attachment of external left and right click buttons for users who may have trouble targeting the inset buttons.
 Check out our selection of switches that can be used with the OptimaX Trackball.

-- Latching Drag Lock: The Latching Drag locks on until the button is activated a second time to release the latch.
+- Latching Drag Lock: The Drag Lock latches on to a selection until the button is activated a second time to release the latch.
 This releases the user to focus on the necessary cursor movement, be it selecting text or simply moving something on the screen.

 - PS/2 and USB 'Plug and Play' installation: Installation is a breeze.
 Simply connect the Wireless USB Receiver and the trackball will automatically install.
 If a PS/2 connection is required attach the adapter to the USB Receiver, plug the receiver into the PS/2 port and start/restart the computer.